bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 OK, so now to spend that UTXO, we have to satisfy the condition script that was encoded in that UTXO.
 And we do that with an input script.
 So first, because input scripts can have a variable length, depending on what sort of condition script we're trying to satisfy, we have to tell how long the script is.
-This is this red field here, 6a.
+This is this red field here, "6a".
 I'm not going to calculate in my head right now what that is.
 I think 106, but yeah.
-All right.
-Yes?
-OK, thanks.
-All right, and then the light blue here is the input script.
+And then the light blue here is the input script.
-So in this case, for a paid-to-public-key hash input, anybody got guesses what that contains?
+So in this case, for a pay-to-pubkey-hash input, anybody got guesses what that contains?
-Yes, Will?
-No, OK.
-So first, to satisfy a paid-to-public-key hash, the funds are locked to the hash of a public key.
+So first, to satisfy a pay-to-pubkey-hash, the funds are locked to the hash of a public key.
 So we have to show the public key, then hash it, and show that it matches what was stored in the output.
 And then after that, provide a signature that matches the public key.
 So all of that is in this light blue stuff.
 And then finally, the last field of the input is the sequence.
 Does anybody know what we use sequences for?
-No?
-Yes, Josie?
-Yes, for example, we can indicate that a transaction is replaceable if any one input on a transaction is lower than the maximum value.
+For example, we can indicate that a transaction is replaceable if any one input on a transaction is lower than the maximum value.
 This is the maximum value.
 The transaction is non-final and can be replaced.
 And that's a BIP 125 RBF, right?